 You can categorize any web or mobile application into two parts.
 The front-end is what a user sees and interacts with (user interface).
 The back-end is part of the application that is hidden from the user (what some would call, under the hood).
 This part is responsible for data processing, storing the data, and mathematical operations.
 The specialists responsible for the development of front-end and back-end parts of the application are called front-end developers and back-end developers accordingly.

 This separation is relatively new.
 With the development of the IT industry, the projects began to grow in size.
 To complete any significant project, you would need a team of developers (not a single person).
-With a bigger group there comes the need for division of labor.
+With a bigger group, there comes the need for a division of labor.
 Each developer would work on a different part of the application according to his/her skills.

 Front-end and back-end imply different things in different types of applications.
 Let’s take a look at the most common ones and understand what those terms mean for each type: web applications, mobile apps, and web browser extensions.